Maine Coons are filled with surprises, but even long-time owners of this breed are often shocked to learn about Maine Coon webbed feet.

 Below are the many reasons behind this fascinating feature!

-- Swimming: It is no secret that most domestic cats hate water, but for many wild cats, swimming is necessary to survival.
+- Swimming: It is no secret that most domestic cats hate water, but for many wild cats, swimming is necessary for survival.
 Webbed feet increase the surface area of a cat’s paws, making it significantly easier for them to swim.